-- a) where the teaching member of staff has been directly employed by the school for two or more years at the time at which the application for admission to the school is made, and/or - b) the teaching member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. see Note 4) - 5.
-Distance: priority will be given to pupils living nearest to the school as measured in a straight line (see Notes 5, Note 6 and Note 7).
+a) where the member of teaching staff has been directly employed by the school for two or more years at the time at which the application for admission to the school is made, and/orb) the member of teaching staff is recruited to fill a vacant post for which there is a demonstrable skill shortage (see Note 4)

+5. Distance: priority will be given to pupils living nearest to the school as measured in a straight line (see Notes 5, Note 6 and Note 7).